michel4j/uso/docs/source/introduction/glossary.rst

       a day (00:00-08:00, 08:00-16:00, 16:00-24:00).
 Individual beamlines may opt to split shifts further into four-hour blocks (00:00-04:00, 04:00-08:00 08:00-12:00, 12:00-16:00, 16:00-20:00, 20:00-24:00).

+   Shift Configuration
+      A set of parameters that define what shifts mean within a cycle schedule.
+This includes the number of shifts, their duration, and their names.

    Sign-On
       The process by which a research team accepts responsibility for a beam time session, identifies participating team members, and declares samples they plan to use during the session.
 A successful sign-on initiate the session and generates an electronic permit for the session.

+   Spokesperson
+      The primary contact person for a project or proposal, responsible for managing the project, proposal, team, and experiments.
+The spokesperson is typically the person who submitted the proposal and is automatically added to the team.

    Submission
       Corresponds to a submitted proposal that has been entered into the USO system for review.
 It includes